 Immigration permits lawful J-1 students the opportunity to gain practical work experience related to their field of study during their exchange program.
-By law, Academic Training must be approved by the Academic Advisor and CIE, and be an integral or critical part of the student’s academic program.
+By law, Academic Training must be approved by the Academic Advisor and International Student and Scholar Services (ISSS), and be an integral or critical part of the student’s academic program.

 - Hold valid J-1 status

 - Be in the U.S. primarily to study rather than to work

 Requires Documents to be Submitted to International Student and Scholar Services (ISSS)